Starbucks Encouraging Employees, Customers To Vote

-SEATTLE (dpa-AFX) - Starbucks is joining with Walmart and many other corporates in pledging to give its workers time off to vote in the upcoming presidential election.
+SEATTLE (dpa-AFX) - Starbucks is joining with Walmart and other companies in supporting employees making a plan to vote, pledging no employee will have to choose between their shift and election day.

-The coffee giant's CEO Kevin Johnson unveiled the company's plan to support partners and customers to register to vote, noting that its employees will not have to choose between working their shift or voting on or before Election Day.
+The coffee giant's CEO Kevin Johnson unveiled the company's plan to support partners and customers to register to vote.

 In a letter to partners, Johnson wrote, 'The upcoming election is a reminder that we, as citizens, play an active role in our society by simply getting involved and voting.
 Who you vote for is a very personal decision that you make as a citizen.
 It is one way for you to be heard.
 It is how democracy works.'